MyBord/mybord-server/docs/runningLocally.md

 Once you are ready to run the server locally, you must do the following:

-1. Run `yarn build:dev`.
+1. Run `yarn build:local-server`.
-2. In a second terminal window, run `yarn run:local`.
+2. In a second terminal window, run `yarn run:local-server`.